 The Friends of Cale Green Park is really a subgroup of the Cale Green Park Residents Association.
 We look after anything to do with Cale Green Park, Bell's Paddock and Kevin's Corner...
 Don't know where Kevin's Corner is?
 Look further down the page for the map and explanation for why it's called "Kevin's Corner"

 The Friends of Cale Green Park is headed by Melanie Mather Cataquet.
 The group meets once a month, and minutes are circulated to members.
-If you would like to be on the group's mailing list or attend any of the meetings, just let us know using the message box at the bottom of this page.
+If you would like to be on the group's mailing list or attend any of the meetings, just [click here].

 The Friends of Cale Green Park has the following aims and objectives: